Hue Citadel Hue

 The Hoang Thanh is the most important part of the Imperial City

 The sprawling complex in Hue was where the Emperors and his relatives lived and conducted all their business.
-A part of the Citadel is known as “The Forbidden Purple City”, which is much alike China’s Forbidden City – the place reserved for only the most important people of the nation.
+A part of the Citadel is known as “The Forbidden Purple City”, which is much like China’s Forbidden City – the place reserved for only the most important people of the nation.
 The Forbidden City was situated behind the Throne Palace and consisted of 50 architectural constructions of different sizes and 7 gates.
 Although it is slow and has not done much, restoration progress turned some spots to look exactly like the original ones.
 Wandering around, travelers can still see some of the imposing city gates, walls, beautifully restored halls, or the ancient moat that is fed by the Perfume River.
 The feudal architecture of Dai Cung Mon (the Grate Palace), Can Chanh Palace (Emperor’s daily working place), Can Thanh (Emperor’s private palace), Khon Thai Residence (Queen’s private apartment), Duỵet Thi Duong house (Royal theater), Thuong Thien (Royal kitchen for the Emperor), Thai Binh Lau (Emperor’s reading room), … are something special that has been luring countless visitors.

 Hue Museum of Royal Fine Arts

 After wandering around, don’t forget to visit Thien Mu pagoda overlooking the Perfume River.
-Built in the mid-1800s, the 7-tiered tower stands still throughout wars and history (unlike the complex being destroyed and rebuilt several times since then), which made Thien Mu become the symbol of Hue city.
+Being built in the mid-1800s, the 7-tiered tower stands still throughout wars and history (unlike the complex being destroyed and rebuilt several times since then), which made Thien Mu become the symbol of Hue city.
 Visiting Thien Mu early in the morning to beat the crowds, you can see young monks in training, doing duties and studies.